Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 The Loundy Human Rights Project is the only one of its kind in the country offering students a regular annual international human rights research experience, grounded in a firm foundation of Chicago-specific case studies.

 As the Illinois legislature was poised to consider a repeal of the death penalty, spurred on in large part by the tireless work of the Chicago- area projects, such as Northwestern's Medill Innocence Project, its Center on Wrongful Convictions, and Loyola's Life After Innoncence Project, we took up investigating the points in the criminal justice system where the process fails and innocent people are sent to jail or put to death.
 The US and UK have been the pioneers for innocence projects.
 Results are measured one life at a time, but this may be the most important metric of all.
 We travelled to London in Fall 2010 and Fall 2011, and are partnering with key actors locally, including the Chicago Innocence Project, and the Justice Council of Northwestern Law School’s Center on Wrongful Convictions.
 In addition, the Project has become a crucible for discussion of the most important recent legal and scientific developments in the field, attracting the people whose research and advocacy is shaping the field to our annual Wrongful Convictions Distinguished Speaker Series.
 In Fall 2011 we welcomed memory expert Elizabeth Loftus of UC Irvine, pioneering investigative reporter Rob Warden of Northwestern Law School's Bluhm Legal Clinic Center on Wrongful Convictions, forensic experts Jay Koehler and Steve Drizin, also of Northwestern Law School's Bluhm Legal Clinic, and wrongly convicted individuals like Randy Steidl and Delbert Tibbs who have now become advocates for justice system reform.
 In 2012 we have hosted groundbreaking investigative reporter and author John Conroy, People's Law Office partner Joey Mogul, and Chicago police torture survivor Darrell Cannon.
-Later ths fall we look forward to hosting Josh Tepfer of Northwestern Law School's Center on the Wrongful Conviction of Youth, memory expert Geoff Loftus from the University of Washington, and forensic psychologist Richard Leo of the University of San Francisco.
+We also hosted Josh Tepfer of Northwestern Law School's Center on the Wrongful Conviction of Youth, memory expert Geoff Loftus from the University of Washington, and forensic psychologist Richard Leo of the University of San Francisco.
 In Fall 2013 we hosted Karen Daniels of Northwestern Law School's Center on Wrongful Convictions, recent exoneree Nicole Harris, University of Pittsburgh professor David Harris, eyewitness misidentification expert Penny Beerntsen, former prosecutor Robert Milan, and Rob Warden, executive director of Northwestern's Center on Wrongful Convictions.